klausbreyer/v01.io/content/pages/cv/index.md

 Throughout my career, I've led the development and launch of numerous cutting-edge projects in **modern web stacks**, ranging from fast-moving startups to complex microservice environments.
 I pride myself on my ability to balance technical excellence with a strategic vision, enabling my teams to focus on solving problems that truly matter and delivering value to users.

-Here are some of the highlights of my 12year+ track record.

-### 2019 – Now [Ray Sono AG][2]: Technology Principal & Tech Lead for IIot products
+### 2019 – Now [Ray Sono AG][2]: Technology Principal & Tech Lead for IIot products (freelance)

 Ray Sono is a digital product development agency.
 Working with Ray Sono, I especially like strategic understanding and user-centric thinking.
 What exactly do I do there?
 As a Technology Principal, I am involved in projects from the initial conceptual brainstorming to the eventual implementation (with internal or external resources).
-In larger projects, I lead the development team as Tech Lead.
+In larger projects, I lead a development team as Tech Lead.
 I do this on-site with the Berlin team or remotely with an international team of developers.

+As Technical Lead at Hydro Pocket, the first end-customer product of the industrial company Voith, I introduced the [Shape Up]({{< ref "shape-up" >}}) method to effectively manage the technical team.
+Hydro Pocket is a leading provider of solutions for hydropower plants, offering innovative technologies to prevent outages and optimize the performance of hydropower plants through actionable real-time data.

-### 2018 – 2019 Fotando GmbH: Founder and Chief Prototyping Officer – E-commerce
+### 2018 – 2019 Fotando GmbH : Founder and Chief Prototyping Officer – E-commerce

 We had noticed that most photo printing vendors always send their customers to ugly, bloated, slow native apps, which in turn also always had ugly ad conversions as they sent users to the AppStore.
 So the challenge was clear: we need a customer journey where the user can upload, crop, and edit their photo in the mobile browser and then (after delivery) hang it on the wall (claim: from hand to the wall!).
 Technically, it worked great that way, too.
 However, at that time, the company slid into the first Corona wave shortly before it was financed.
 In retrospect: Pretty stupid – for all parties.